-- 92. What key objective should an insurer satisfy to support the regulator's capital adequacy requirements? - A. Address the reasonable expectations of its shareholders. - B. Avoid the need for reinsurance cover. - C. Meet its obligations to policyholders. - D. Minimise the risk of an underwriting loss. - 93.
-Compared to other approaches, what is generally considered to be the main advantage of using the fixed ratio model method of determining capital adequacy levels? - A. It focuses on the future rather than the present. - B. It focuses on the severity rather than the likelihood of loss. - C. It is relatively tax-efficient. - D. It is simple to calculate and apply. - 94.
-If an insurer's capital falls slightly below the prescribed capital requirements level, what action will be taken? - A. The insurer will cease to underwrite immediately. - B. The insurer will take some corrective action whilst continuing to underwrite. - C. The regulator will intervene by imposing a fine. - D. The regulator will temporarily intervene by taking control of some of the insurer's assets. - 95.
-According to the Financial Action Task Force's definition of money laundering, the aim of money laundering is to disguise what in relation to the criminally obtained proceeds? - A. Its current location. - B. Its future destination. - C. Its origin. - D. Its size. - 96.
-An insurer is going through customer due diligence procedures for a customer who is a public company.
-The identity(ies) of which shareholders, if any, must normally be confirmed? - A. None of the shareholders. - B. Only the majority shareholder. - C. Only the top three shareholders. - D. All of the shareholders. - 97.
-In the general insurance market, internal fraud normally means fraud committed by whom? - A. Corporate stakeholders. - B. Directors or employees of the insurer. - C. Directors or employees of the intermediary. - D. Policyholders.
+- 91. What key objective should an insurer satisfy to support the regulator's capital adequacy requirements?

+- A. Address the reasonable expectations of its shareholders.

+- B. Avoid the need for reinsurance cover.

+- C. Meet its obligations to policyholders.

+- D. Minimise the risk of an underwriting loss.

+- 92. Compared to other approaches, what is generally considered to be the main advantage of using the fixed ratio model method of determining capital adequacy levels?

+- A. It focuses on the future rather than the present.

+- B. It focuses on the severity rather than the likelihood of loss.

+- C. It is relatively tax-efficient.

+- D. It is simple to calculate and apply.

+- 93. For the insurer concerned, the benefit of using internal models to calculate capital adequacy is

+- A. a lack of flexibility.

+- B. primarily being able to tailor it to their needs.

+- C. it being simple to calculate and describe.

+- D. the use of a ratio formula.

+- 94. According to the Financial Action Task Force's definition of money laundering, the aim of money laundering is to disguise what specifically in relation to the criminally obtained proceeds?

+- A. Its current location.

+- B. Its future destination.

+- C. Its origin.

+- D. Its size.

+- 95. Fraud by brokers against an insurer or a policyholder is known as

+- A. complaints-related fraud.

+- B. intermediary fraud.

+- C. internal fraud.

+- D. policyholder fraud.

+- 96. In the general insurance market, internal fraud means fraud normally committed by whom?

+- A. Corporate stakeholders.

+- B. Directors or employees of the insurer.

+- C. Directors or employees of the intermediary.

+- D. Policyholders.

+- 97. What is the Chartered Insurance Institute?

+- A. An arbitration authority.

+- B. A professional body.

+- C. A regulatory body.

+- D. A trade association.